ash/raku-course/essentials/typed-variables/exercises/prompt-numbers/solution/index.md

 (IntStr)
 ```

-The type of the result is `IntStr`, the one that we did not see yet.
-This is an interesting built-in type that has the features of both `Int` and `Str`.
+The type of the result is `IntStr`.
+This is a built-in type that has the features of both `Int` and `Str`.

 ### Rational numbers

 Now let us try a rational number.
-Remember that in Raku notation with a decimal dot creates a `Rat` number rather than a floating-point number.
+Remember that in Raku, notation with a decimal dot creates a `Rat` number rather than a floating-point number.

 ```console
 $ raku exercises/what/prompt-numbers.raku